beatobongco/TIL/README.md

 var bakemono2 = Monster('Poporing')

 bakemono.takeDamage(10)
-bakemono.showHP()
+bakemono.showHP() // Poring has 90 HP.

-bakemono2.showHP() // note that bakemono2 is not affected
+// note that bakemono2 is not affected bakemono2.showHP() // Poporing has 100 HP.
 ```

 ## 8/22/2017